arranf/TravisEncryptWeb/README.md

 # TravisEncryptWeb
-A static website for encrypting Travis variables
+A static website for encrypting Travis variables.

+Deployed to gh-pages